Lightstreamer/Lightstreamer-example-Chat-adapter-java/README.md

 # Deploy #

 Now you are ready to deploy the Chat Demo Adapter into Lighstreamer server.<br>
 After you have Downloaded and installed Lightstreamer, please go to the "adapters" folder of your Lightstreamer Server installation.
-You should find a "Demo" folder containing some adapter ready-made for several demo including the Chat ones, please note that the MetaData Adapter jar installed is a mixed one that combines the functionality of several demos.
+You should find a "Demo" folder containing some adapters ready-made for several demo including the Chat one, please note that the MetaData Adapter jar installed is a mixed one that combines the functionality of several demos.
 If this is not your case because you have removed the "Demo" folder or you want to install the Chat Adapter Set alone, please follow these steps to configure the Chat Adapter Set properly:

 1. You have to create a new folder to deploy the chat adapters, let's call it "chat", and a "lib" folder inside it.
 2. Create an "adapters.xml" file inside the "chat" folder and use a content similar to that of the file in the directory /Deplolyment_LS/chat (this is an example configuration, you can modify it to your liking).